Entries Tagged 'Username & Password' ↓

 DAP is not an email service (like, say, Aweber).

 It is your web host’s mail server that actually sends out the email to the recipient.
-So once DAP sends out the email, it has no control over what happens next.
+So once DAP notifies your mail server about a email that is to be sent, it has absolutely no control over what happens next.

-It’s just like when you put your (regular mail) letter in the mailbox (post box).
-It is then up to the Postal Service to actually pick up your letter, and deliver to the destination address.
+It’s like when you put an envelope with a letter (regular mail) into the mailbox (post box).
+It is up to the Postal Service to actually pick up your letter, and deliver to the destination address.
+Your web host is like the Postal Service.
+If it doesn’t pick up and deliver the (e)mail, then DAP doesn’t have any say in it.

-So if the emails that DAP sends out don’t get delivered to your recipients, there could be more than one reason for that.
+So if the emails that DAP sends out are not getting delivered to your recipients (or landing in the spam/junk folder of the recipient), there could be more than one reason for that.

 Welcome Emails Not Going Out